GarrettRLee/GarrettRLee/README.md

 ## Work 💻
 I have experience with writing user manuals, training materials, and proposals.
-My documentation work has been created through Notebook++ and Microsoft Workplace.
+My documentation work has been through Notebook++ and Microsoft Workplace.

 ## Hobbies 🎸
 I play a lot of guitar, and love to game!
 Fighting games have my heart.